xuyuanxiang/redux-generator/README.md

 </Provider>, container);
 ```

-You can write action like this:
+You can write a action creator like this:

 ```
 const action = function *(dispatch, getState) {